 Dr. Michael Stephens is an Assistant Professor in the School of Library and Information Science at San Jose State University.
 His research focuses on use of emerging technologies in libraries and technology learning programs.
 He currently writes the monthly column “Office Hours” in Library Journal exploring issues, ideas and emerging trends in library and information science education.
-Stephens has spoken about emerging technologies, innovation, and libraries to audiences in over 26 states and in nine countries.
+Stephens has spoken about emerging technologies, innovation, and libraries to national and international audiences.
 He is fascinated by library buildings and virtual spaces that center around users, participation, creating content, and encouraging the heart.
 Michael’s Tame the Web blog is here: http://tametheweb.com.

 Michael’s Faculty Page at SJSU SLIS: http://slisweb.sjsu.edu/people/faculty/stephensm/stephensm.php